The Glamour of Italian Fashion at the V&A

 A gallery of Italian textiles and knitwear follow, featuring pieces from the 80s and beyond by Armani, Missoni, and Gianfranco Ferré that leads you to the show’s grand finale – a spectacular sfilata (or parade) of fashion, mainly from recent collections.
 Among others, there is a Dolce & Gabbana evening dress inspired by byzantine mosaics from their 2013/14 collection.
 Also on display is Roberto Capucci’s jaw-dropping sculptured evening dress from 1987/88.

 On the walls are hung examples of Italian fashion publicity and photography, such as Benetton’s often shocking, fashion-free adverts for their brand, and a beautiful photo by photographer Paolo Roversi from 1988 – model Kirstin Owen, seen in profile, her beautiful features accentuated against the black background, like a Lippi Madonna.

 The exhibition as a whole plays a bit like an advert for Italian fashion – of which all the major brands are exemplified – but who’s complaining when the products are of such quality and beauty?

 Photos: Victoria and Albert Museum, London

-The Glamour of Italian Fashion is on at the V&A until 27th July 2014, for further information visit here.
+The Glamour of Italian Fashion is at the V&A until 27th July 2014.
+For further information visit the museum’s website here.